Moonfin-Client/Plugin/README.md

 Moonbase is a Jellyfin server plugin that provides infrastructure for **all** Moonfin clients.
 The plugin handles settings synchronization, runtime web config/discovery pages, media bar and home row data preferences, enhanced Administrative pages, media rating integrations, and handles Seerr proxy/SSO configurations.
 User settings follow a profiled model (global profile with optional desktop/mobile/tv overrides), and admins can define and push server-wide defaults for many of Moonfin's preferences.

-The plugin now also serves a **new Moonfin Flutter web interface** that can be opened directly from `/Moonfin/Web/` and has been optimized for in-browser navigation and viewing.
+The plugin also serves a **new Moonfin Flutter web interface** that can be opened directly from `/Moonfin/Web/` and has been optimized for in-browser navigation and viewing.
 This allows for the Moonfin web interface to run side-by-side with Jellyfin's.
 If desired, a link to the Moonbase web interface can be included in the stock Jellyfin Web header through the [File Transformation](https://github.com/IAmParadox27/jellyfin-plugin-file-transformation) bridge detailed below.

-> **Note:** The rebrand from "Plug-in" to Moonbase emphasizes the central role this component plays.
-It is **highly recommended** that all users of any Moonfin client install and set-up Moonbase on their server to get the best possible Moonfin experience!
+> **Note:** It is **highly recommended** that all users of any Moonfin client install and set-up Moonbase on their server to get the best possible experience!

 ## Opening the Moonbase Web Interface